-- The payments are for HCBW services provided to a member enrolled in one of the following HCBW programs: - o Children's Long-Term Support (CLTS) waiver programs - o Community Integration Program I (CIP 1A and CIP 1B) - Community Integration Program II (CIP II) - Community Options Program Waiver (COP-W) - o Family Care - Family Care Partnership - o IRIS - o PACE - The payments are made to a live-in care provider for services provided to an HCBW member under the member's written HCBW plan of care.
+- The payments are for HCBW services provided to a member enrolled in one of the following HCBW programs: - o Children's Long-Term Support (CLTS) waiver programs - Community Integration Program I (CIP 1A and CIP 1B) - o Community Integration Program II (CIP II) - Community Options Program Waiver (COP-W) - Family Care - Family Care Partnership - o IRIS - o PACE - The payments are made to a live-in care provider for services provided to an HCBW member under the member's written HCBW plan of care.
 Payments made for skilled services that only a nurse or other health professional may perform are not eligible for this exemption. - The payments are made to a live-in care provider for services provided while the care provider and the HCBW member are living in the same home.
 The live-in care provider may be related to or not be related to the HCBW member. - The live-in care provider is not providing care to more than 10 people younger than age 19 at the same time or five people aged 19 or older at the same time.

 If the payments received by the live-in care provider meet all of these criteria, they are not counted when determining eligibility for BadgerCare Plus.
 If the payments received by the live-in care provider do not meet all of these criteria, the payments must be treated like other countable earnings or self-employment income.
-(See SECTION 16.4.4.2 LIVE-IN CARE PROVIDERS for verification of payments to live-in care providers).
+(See SECTION 16.4.4.2 LIVE-IN CARE PROVIDERS for verification of payments to live-in care providers and the Verifying Tax-Exempt Income for Live-in Care Providers Form (F-02193)).